MisutaKohi/MisutaKohi/README.md

-### Hi there ☕️☕️☕️

-I'm a graduate student at the University of Pennsylvania studying Computer Science.
-I'm currently focused on the fundamentals like
-Operating Systems, Networking, Algorithms, and more.

-In the future, I plan to study broadly across Data Science disciplines line Computational Linguistics (NLP), Computer Vision, and Artificial
-Intelligence, before finally picking an area to specialize.

-That's the plan anyway!
+### Hi, I'm Ryan! 👋

+I'm a full stack software engineer with an interest in large-scale systems ⚙️, entrepreneurship 💼, espresso ☕️, and making the world 🌎 a better place.

+As a graduate student at the University of Pennsylvania, I'm studying Computer Science as a part of Penn's MCIT program.
+When I finish this program in Dec.
+2024, I'll be heading straight into a new one in Jan.
+2025 as a part of Penn's Master of Science in Engineering.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=MisutaKohi&layout=compact&theme=vision-friendly-dark)](https://github.com/anuraghazra/github-readme-stats)